FreohrWeohnataKausta/Pokemon-Switch-V2-Model-Importer-Blender-HydrateFork/README.md

 # Pokémon Switch V2 Blender Addon 3.3.x and WIP 4.x.x
 A Python script for Blender to import models from Pokémon Games in Nintendo Switch (VERY WIP)

+DOWNLOAD THE ZIP FROM THE RELEASES TAB AND INSTALL THE ADDON https://github.com/ChicoEevee/Pokemon-Switch-V2-Model-Importer-Blender/releases/download/publish/PokemonSwitchV2Blender.zip

 HUGE thanks to Random Talking Bush for making the original maxscript for this https://www.vg-resource.com/thread-29836.html